Uncharted Waters: Selling a New Product Robustly: Proofs and Omitted Details

+Finally, suppose that \(H_{s_1}\) is also mixture information.
+Because \(s_1<s_2\), the lower endpoint \(s_1/\xi\) of its affine segment is below the corresponding endpoint \(s_2/\xi\) under \(H_{s_2}\).
+It follows directly from \eqref{huh} that \(H_{s_2}\) crosses \(H_{s_1}\) only once, and from below.
+Since both distributions have mean \(\mu\), Theorem 3.A.44 in \cite{ss07} implies that \(H_{s_1}\) is a mean-preserving spread of \(H_{s_2}\).
+Hence, the Blackwell ranking is reversed.

-Summarizing, for any \(s_1 < s_2\), the robust information provision policy that corresponds to \(s_2\) is more Blackwell informative than the one that corresponds to \(s_1\) unless \(s_2 \in (B_2(\xi), B_3(\xi))\), and \(\mu\) is sufficiently large.
-This completes the proof.
+Therefore, for any \(s_1<s_2\), the information provision corresponding to \(s_2\) is Blackwell more informative than that corresponding to \(s_1\), except when \(B_2(\xi)<s_1<s_2<B_3(\xi)\) and \(\mu\ge\check{\mu}(s_1)\).
+In this exceptional case, both search costs lead to mixture information, and the information provision corresponding to \(s_1\) is Blackwell more informative than that corresponding to \(s_2\).